utkarsh8085/db-ui-assignment/Readme.md

 In this project ReactJs can be used to create a reusable Table components that takes the data via props and renders the table.Updating the state will not render the whole table again it renders the part of the DOM which was changed/updated.
 It increases the performance.

-Build a very similar to this using React.js which you may also find i my Git repo here [react-stocks-ticker](https://github.com/utkarsh8085/react-stocks-ticker) or you may directly check its deployed version here [Stock Ticker](http://utkarsh8085.github.io/stocks-ticker/#/).
+Build an app, very similar to this using React.js which you may also find it my Git repo here [react-stocks-ticker](https://github.com/utkarsh8085/react-stocks-ticker) or you may directly check its deployed version here [Stock Ticker](http://utkarsh8085.github.io/stocks-ticker/#/).
 Make sure to allow "mixed content" in your browser in order to perfectly load the deployed URL as the data coming from the WebSocket server is not in https.

 Contact details